 After the print credit is exhausted, any additional print costs will be your responsibility.
 There are a variety of options to pay for printing.
-If you feel you have a legitimate case of having above average printing requirements, please complete a request for additional printing credits.
+Students experiencing financial hardship can contact the GW Store for the availability of additional printing credit cards.

 Prior to the start of the fall semester, all enrolled GW students will receive the $30 print credit for the academic year.
 For students enrolled in only the spring semester, a $15 print credit will load to their Wepa account prior to the start of the spring semester.
 Print credit balances will be reset at the end of the academic year, to coincide with the beginning of the next academic year.

 No. If you do not use your print credits each year, you have done your part to contribute to GW's commitment to sustainability and to help save trees and money.

 The printing credit will be reset at the beginning of each academic year.
 Credits do not accumulate from year to year and are not refundable.